E. sinica, 'Ma Huang,' TCM; It's Use, Lore and Cultivation Information:

 Ephedra sinica stems contain a number of alkaloids including ephedrine, pseudoephedrine, norephedrine, norpseudoephedrine (cathine), methylephedrine and methylpseudoephedrine.

-Ephedra sinica is a perennial horsetail plant which produces leafless, segmented round canes.
+Ephedra sinica is a perennial horsetail plant which produces leafless, segmented round canes similar to many succulents.
 It doesn't have "normal" leaves, instead it produces rigid, blue-green branches to form an ever-widening mat.
-The fruits are red, and contain small oblong, black seeds that develop in autumn.
+The fruits are red, and contain small oblong, black seeds that develop in fall.

 Ephedra sinica is an evergreen shrub, growing to about 18 in.
 It is in leaf all year, in flower from May to June, and the seeds ripen from August to September.
-The species is dioecious (individual flowers are either male or female, but only one sex is to be found on any one plant; so both male and female plants must be grown if seed is desired).
-The plant is not self-fertile.
-Both male and female plants must be grown if you want to fertilize the flowers.
+The species is dioecious (individual flowers are either male or female, but only one gender is to be found on any one plant; so both male and female plants must be grown if seed is desired).
+The plant is not self-fertile so both male and female plants must be grown to fertilize the flowers.
 Ephedra is reproduced from seed or by root division.

-- Sprinkle seeds on a slightly damp, airy, loose soil mix that contains 50% sand and 50% cactus mix.
+- Sprinkle seeds on top of an airy, loose soil mix that contains 50% sand and 50% cactus mix.
+Or, one inch of sand on the top with cactus mix below that.
+Barely cover seeds.

-- Use a humidity dome for optimal results.
+- Use a grow light and commercial heating pad for optimal results.

 Plant Care: